This is Part 4 of 4 of the Weave Cloud core tutorial series.

 The output will be:

-Once a pod network is installed, confirm that it is working by checking that the
+Once a pod network is installed, confirm that it is working by ensuring that the

 kube-dns pod is